ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

 Alternatives
 ------------

-The alternative is status quo: default to the non-threaded RTS.
+One alternative is status quo: default to the non-threaded RTS.
 This is a plausible option but feels outdated as of now.

+Another alternative suggested by Cris Done:

+> GHC could determine at the Core/STG phase whether in the call graph from main, directly or transitively, there was a reference to ``fork#`` and other primops related to threading, and if neither ``-threaded`` nor ``-single-threaded`` was specified, it could warn "Your program may use multi-threaded code, please specify a mode by either: ``-threaded`` or ``-single-threaded``".

+This, in fact, does not exclude the option to switch the deafult.

 There is also a minor concern about the fallback flag name.
 Possible options that have been suggested so far are ``-single-threaded`` and ``-non-threaded``.